Approximately 100,000 Americans are on the waitlist for a kidney transplant.

 Living-donor kidney transplant:

-Living-donor kidney transplant is an option where a transplant surgeon will take a healthy kidney from a living person — whether a relative, friend, or stranger — and transplant it into the person with the failing kidney.
+During a living-donor kidney transplant, a surgeon will remove a healthy kidney from a living donor — whether a relative, friend, or stranger — and transplant it into the person with kidney failure.

 Before the surgery, we make sure donors can return to living full and active lives with one kidney.